janrosa1/Master_thesis/regret_calculation.md

-#Life-cycle model
+# Life-cycle model
 Before presenting a calculation of the saving regret I set the life cycle model with idiosyncratic and aggregate risk and hyperbolic preferences.
 I assume that consumer live maximally T years, and retire after R years.
-There are two levels of the education of consumers (collage or lower).
+There are two levels of the education of consumers (collage or lower, denoted by i).
-##Idiosyncratic wage process
+## Idiosyncratic wage process
-Before consumer retire, she obtains a wage $w_t$ for each productivity unit which she provides.
+Before consumer retire, she obtains a wage $w_t$ for each productivity unit she provides, then she obtains pension $pens$.
 The consumer's productivity process is given by idiosyncratic and aggregate component.
-Idiosyncratic productivity component of consumer with education level $i\in \lbrace 1,2 \rbrace$ in age j in time t: $p_{j,t,i}$ is:
+Idiosyncratic productivity component of consumer with education level $i\in \lbrace 0,1 \rbrace$ in age j in time t: $p_{j,t,i}$ is:
 $$
 \begin{aligned}
 \log p_{j,t,i} &= \kappa_i + \eta_{j,t,i} + \gamma_1 j -\gamma_2 j^{2}\\